mikejoh/gk/CAPA/README.md

 There are six types of templates, divided into two categories:

 * Work to be done:
-  * **Container** - The most common template type.
+  * **container** - The most common template type.
 The spec is the same as the one of a container spec in Kubernetes.
-  * **Script** - Convenience wrapper around a `container`.
+  * **script** - Convenience wrapper around a `container`.
 The spec is the same as for a container but adds the `source:` field for in-place scripts.
 The script will be saved in a file and executed for you.
 The result of the script will be automatically exported into an Argo variable:

     ```
     {{tasks.<NAME>.outputs.result}}
     {{steps.<NAME>.outputs.result}}
     ```

-  * **Resource** - Performs operations on cluster resources directly.
+  * **resource** - Performs operations on cluster resources directly.
 It can be used to get, create, apply, delete replace or patch resouces on your cluster.
-  * **Suspend** - Suspend execution, either for aduration or until it is resumed manually.
+  * **suspend** - Suspend execution, either for aduration or until it is resumed manually.
+  * **plugin** - Is a task that allows you to run an external plugin.
+  * **containerset** - Run multiple containers ina single Pod.
+Consolidate Pod spin-up time into one step in your workflow.
+  * **data** - Get data from S3.
+  * **http** - Is a task that allows you to make HTTP requests.

-* Invocators:
+* Template invocators:
   * **Steps** - A steps template you define your tasks in a series of steps.
 The structure of the template is a "list of lists". you can use synchronization to run the inner ones one by one.
 Control execution can be done with e.g. `when:`.
     * Outer lists will run sequentially
     * Inner lists will run in parallel